 Condensation building up on windows is a sign the humidity level is high.
 Ideally, the relative humidity reading for inside our home should stay somewhere between 30-50% – I can bet it’s higher than that over here is this bathroom!
 Hardwood stores normally sell humidity meters – also known as a ‘humidistat’ – in which you can take the readings yourself – they are fairly inexpensive too.

-To also help keep humidity levels down, use a dehumidifier when needed – something worth mentioning about dehumidifiers…box store, low-end, consumer-grade, dehumidifiers are really not all that effective – professionally installed, commercial-grade, built-to-last, dehumidifiers is what you’d want to look into (you can call us for more details on this – 856-753-1401)
+To also help keep humidity levels down, use a dehumidifier when needed – something worth mentioning about dehumidifiers: box store, low-end, consumer-grade, dehumidifiers are really not all that effective.
+Professionally installed, commercial-grade, built-to-last, dehumidifiers is what you’d want to look into.

 Use exhaust fans whenever cooking (yeah those fans, normally located on your stove, aren’t just to help get rid of cooking smells!), running the dishwater etc. Again, if you don’t have an exhaust fan somewhere in your kitchen, crack a window – it will help!